The story and research behind Global Grand Central.

 In an ideal world, social actions work together for the same ends – we plan activities aware of previous experience and knowledge, act, evaluate and spread lessons in a never ending cycle.
 By learning from mistakes and successes we contribute to improved understandings – and a better world.

 However, the world of project reporting and learning is not ideal.
+Systematic challenges stop us from building on each others knowledge.

 – See the presentation with slides and audio at the top of this page (11 mins)